cewing/codefellows_f2_python/source/session04.rst

 (Pycon talk by Alex Martelli)

-..nextslide:: Do you catch all Exceptions?
+.. nextslide:: Do you catch all Exceptions?

 For simple scripts, let exceptions happen